x-yongz/qna_gpt/readme.md

-# Gabby the QnA bot

-A simple project that takes in a voice question and tells you the answer.
+# GabbyAI

+This project attempts to use AI to do multiple things like chatting and helping you do some basic task.

 This is built on the general urllib3 and API calls.
-It will persist your conversations until you close and reopen the script.
-Just keep talking to it. :)
+It will persist your conversations until you restart the script.

+This is just a side project that I am doing and learning, future improvements may include a web frontend and I may host this on cloud.

 ### Requirements

 1. Azure speech services resource
 2. OpenAI subscription and API key
+3. Microphone and speaker

 ### Setup